 For other websites operated by us, or certain restricted parts of the Kadmos Website, such as the electronic platform (the “Kadmos Platform”) through which we and third parties with whom we partner provide certain services (the “Kadmos Services”) and which are accessible only to registered users of the Kadmos Platform, other data protection regulations may apply.
 Please inform yourself there.

 If you feel the information provided below is insufficient or difficult to understand, please do not hesitate to contact us.
-The relevant contact details can be found in section 1.

 1. Who is responsible for data processing and whom can I contact?